Carl Blaurock: Mountaineering

-Blaurock's first major climb was Pikes Peak in 1909.
+Blaurock's first major climb and first fourteener was Pikes Peak in 1909.

 In 1912, he became a member of the Colorado Mountain Club.
 He was very active in the club throughout his life, participating in club hikes all over the state of Colorado.

 In 1916, he had what he described as his closest brush with death when he slid several hundred feet from the top of one of Colorado's Saint Vrain Glaciers and landed in a crevasse.

 In 1920, Blaurock made an expedition to the Sangre de Cristo Range in southern Colorado and climbed the Crestone Needle.
 Initially, he thought it was the first ascent, but later discovered that Albert Ellingwood and Eleanor Davis had climbed it in 1916.

 Blaurock and his climbing partner, Bill Ervin, were the first to summit all of Colorado's 14,000-foot peaks, completing this feat in 1923.

 In 1924, he made an expedition to the Wind River Range in Wyoming with Albert Ellingwood, Herman Buhl, and Emma Buhl.
 There, the group managed to make first ascents of Mount Helen, Mount Turret, and Mount Warren.
-That year, he was also admitted to the AdAmAn Club in Colorado Springs.
+That year, he was also admitted to The AdAmAn Club in Colorado Springs.
+Over his lifetime, he made 25 New Years Eve hikes to the summit of Pikes Peak with the club.

 In 1925, Blaurock and two others retrieved the body of his friend Agnes Vaille, who had succeeded in making the first winter ascent of the East Face of Colorado's Longs Peak, but died on the descent as the weather deteriorated into a blizzard.
 That same year, he was elected president of the Colorado Mountain Club.

 In 1926, Blaurock traveled to Europe to climb in the Alps with his friends Henry Buchtel and William Erwin.
 During the trip, they were able to summit the Matterhorn.

 In 1957, he completed his goal of climbing all 14,000-foot peaks in California.
 This made him the first person to summit all fourteeners in the continental United States.
 He declared that his favorite climb was Longs Peak's east face, which he completed 18 times.

 Blaurock was known among the mountaineering community for doing headstands on the summits of mountains and pictures exist of him doing so on Longs Peak and Sunlight Peak (also in Colorado).
 He joked that it was his method of getting his feet higher on the mountains than anybody else.

 His last climb was in 1973, to the summit of Notch Mountain in Colorado.
 The trip was to commemorate William Henry Jackson's photograph of the Mount of the Holy Cross and he placed a plaque at the position from which Jackson took his photograph.